South African Lodge Stay

 Price Includes

-• 5 full days of riding
+• 4 full days of riding (up to 5 hours per day)

 • Shorter rides on arrival and departure days